Molecular organization of eukaryotic chromosome:

 the chromatid contains the euchromatin and heterochromatin regions.
 More detail on euchromatin and heterochromatin region click here,

-Histone proteins play important role in the maintenance of gene expression.
+Histone proteins play an important role in the maintenance of gene expression.
 Histone remodelling and modification regulate the replication and transcription.

 During the replication, polymerase only accesses the DNA which is not bound by histones.
 Histone acetylation, methylation, phosphorylation and other modification allows DNA replication and transcription.